The Wide Gap Between A Karmic and Dharmic Life

 Many more people in the West have heard of “karma” rather than “dharma.”
 You might have heard people warn others not to do something because it’s “bad karma” or that karma will come back later.
 Because it is much more popularized, understanding the karmic system has a lower barrier to entry for beginners.

 Because karma focuses on the individual units of each action you take every minute of your life, it’s easy to focus on the small things without seeing them in the context of your entire life.
 However, building up as much positive karma as possible is the goal of your next life to be much improved from your current one.
-If you have too much bad karma, Hindus believe that they will end up a rung lower on the ladder of life in their next life.
+If you have too much bad karma, Hindus believe that you will end up a rung lower on the ladder of life in your next life.

 As with all religious concepts, there are other interpretations of karma.
 A popular way of seeing karma is to see it as a guarantee that anything you do in life will be returned in kind.
 It is a way of seeing that the Universe is always in perfect balance.
-Every sacrifice will be repaid in a favor, and every overstep or wrongdoing will be balanced by a loss in this life or the next.
+Every sacrifice will be repaid in favor, and every overstep or wrongdoing will be balanced by a loss in this life or the next.

-What Does Dharmic Mean?
+What Does Dharma Mean?

-Not many people have heard of the word “dharma,” as there aren’t many popular sayings in the West that use the term.
+Not as many people have heard of the word “dharma,” as there aren’t many popular sayings in the West that use the term.
 It might seem foreign at first, but dharma is actually a concept that is familiar once you grasp a true understanding of it.

 “Dharma” is a much more expansive term than “karma.”
 Dharmic refers to your life’s duty or goal, which is different for everyone and is generally determined by your social class and life situation.

 While dharma is certainly a motivation for the structure of Indian culture and society, it is not much different from concepts originated in other religions and belief systems.
-Many faiths, including Christianity, believe that physical life on Earth is not the beginning or the end of a soul’s journey, but just a point at which humans are tested and given the opportunity to do good or bad things.
+Many faiths, including Christianity, believe that physical life on Earth is not the beginning or the end of a soul’s journey but just a point at which humans are tested and given the opportunity to do good or bad things.
 What Christians do here on Earth directly affects where they believe they’ll end up after death, and they feel their life’s mission is to fulfill their highest purpose, which is very similar to the concepts of karma and dharma in India.

 Strictly focusing on dharma alone, though, has its downfalls.
 For many in India who seek to live a dharmic life, it’s difficult to determine whether strictly staying within the tradition and your social class is enough to fulfill dharma.
-Some believe actions taken to stretch beyond the confines of one’s community are necessary to discovering one’s true life purpose.
+Some believe actions taken to stretch beyond the confines of one’s community are necessary to discover one’s true life purpose.
 As you can see, the dharmic system is much more focused on one’s life overall rather than day-to-day actions like karma.

-While karma and dharma seem to be on opposite ends of the spectrum, both are integral to Hinduism.
+While dharma and karma seem to be on opposite ends of the spectrum, both are integral to Hinduism.
 In simple terms, karma relates to your daily actions to achieve your dharma, which is your overall life’s mission.
 Not all actions you take relating to karma have to relate to your dharma directly.
 Still, the intention is to make sure you build up as much positive karma as possible so that you can break free of the reincarnation cycle and/or achieve enlightenment.

 As you can imagine, this immense uncertainty is stressful to many believers of the karmic and dharmic systems.
 Karma and dharma, however, don’t just stop at being concepts that dictate the way you live your life.
 “Karmic” and “dharmic” are also terms that relate to the lifestyle choices you make and the way you conduct relationships with others.